International Recruitment Scholarships general terms and conditions

 How Scholarships Are Administered

 International scholarships are normally administered as tuition fee discounts applied directly to the student’s tuition fee invoice.
 The University’s Finance Office will only issue an invoice for the full programme tuition fee for the academic cycle.
-The tuition fee invoice will not reflect any tuition fee payments made or scholarships awarded by the University will not be reflected on the invoice and cannot updated to reflect the outstanding balance of tuition fees after payments and discounts have been applied
+The tuition fee invoice will not reflect any tuition fee payments made or scholarships or discounts awarded by the University will not be reflected on the invoice and the invoice cannot updated to reflect the outstanding balance of tuition fees after payments and discounts have been applied.

 Communication from Accounts Receivable